JackXueIndiana/DeepSeek-R1-Install-Win11/README.md

 # DeepSeek-R1-Install-Win11
+Running LLM locally is very appealling as it could address many concerns regarding security and IP protection.
 This is the note I took when I try to install DeepSeek R1 on my laptop.

 I follow this [blog](https://www.thewindowsclub.com/how-to-run-deepseek-locally-on-windows#:~:text=We%20will%20show%20you%20how%20to%20host%20the,the%20installer%20file%20to%20install%20the%20Chatbox%20AI.)